 The Company completed their 2017 exploration program in late September.
-This program was an \$11.1 million exploration program consisting of 8,767 metres of drilling in 23 holes, two regional and four detailed induced polarisation (IP) surveys covering 13km2, surface and borehole electromagnetic (EM) surveys, borehole gyro, optical tele-viewer and physical properties surveys, a comprehensive review of geochemistry and petrology of the noritic intrusions, a surface geology sampling and mapping program, and 3D modeling of the mineral zones.
+This program was an \$11.1 million exploration program consisting of 8,767 metres of drilling in 23 holes, two regional and four detailed induced polarisation (IP) surveys covering 13km^2 , surface and borehole electromagnetic (EM) surveys, borehole gyro, optical tele-viewer and physical properties surveys, a comprehensive review of geochemistry and petrology of the noritic intrusions, a surface geology sampling and mapping program, and 3D modeling of the mineral zones.
 The program focussed on step-out drilling at the Imiak Hill Complex, Fossilik, P-013 SE, P-004 and P-058.

-Exploration program in 2018 is focussed on targeting the melanorite portions of prioritized instrusions at Fossilik, P-030 of the Imiak Hill Complex with are believed to have the best potential to host economic accumulated sulphides.
+Exploration work in 2018 is focussed on targeting the melanorite portions of prioritized instrusions at Fossilik, the Imiak Hill Complex, P-030, P-032, P-008 and Pingo which are believed to have the best potential to host economic accumulations of Ni-Cu-Co-PM sulphides.